 Did you know kitty sleeps for close to 16 hours a day?
 If you are going to sleep for 2 thirds of the day, you need superior comfort.
 Comfort for your mouser is an umbrella term for everything that is conducive for her siesta; warmth, security, familiar sounds and smells and, well, comfort.
 Sure, little mittens have the option of sleeping on the laundry, sofa or her cat bed but even she knows nothing beats a warm lap, chest or belly under warm plush blankets.

 Cats in general, domestic or wild, will only rest and sleep in places they feel secure.
 Your adorable furball cannot think of a safer place than right on their master’s lap.
 She knows that if she is resting on you, there are no predators that could possibly get her.
 She can drift off to furry dreamland for hours.

 Sounds and Smells

-Outside exposure may cause your feline to contract transmittable pests like ticks and fleas as well as diseases like ringworms and roundworms just to mention but a few.
+Outside exposure may cause your feline to contract transmittable pests like ticks and fleas as well as parasites like ringworms and roundworms just to mention but a few.
 Do not let an outside cat snooze with you or near you without having her checked by the vet.

-Your furball is by nature nocturnal and having slept most of the day doesn’t help.
-This means kitty will only nap for a few hours then spend the rest of the night playing, jumping on and off the bed, pouncing and even swatting you.
+Your furball is nocturnal and having slept most of the day kitty will only nap for a few hours, then spend the rest of the night playing, jumping on and off the bed, pouncing, and even swatting you.

-Needless to say, that is not a conducive sleeping environment for you.
+Needless to say, that is not conducive to a good sleeping environment for you.
 When all is said and done, having a furry friend around is really a matter of preference.
 We love what we love and cats are what we love.